-Indicator No. 1 Indicator No. 2 Indicator Operational design & controls Visible presence of a flame Measurement Approach The flare is equipped with a H2S monitor to indicate when the flare flame is extinguished.
-The flare is equipped with a continuous spark flame ignitor to ensure a flame is immediately restored when the flare flame is extinguished.
-A visual observation for the presence of a flame is determined daily.
-Indicator Range (Including the corrective action taken for an excursion) Alarm will sound at 10 ppm and greater H 2 S. An excursion is defined as any instance when the flare is not lit.
+Indicator No. 1 Indicator No. 2 Indicator Operational design & controls Visible presence of a flame Measurement Approach The flare is equipped with a continuous spark flame ignitor to ensure a flame is immediately restored when the flare flame is extinguished.
+The temperature at the flare tip will be monitored with a thermocouple to ensure the presence of combustion.
+Indicator Range (Including the corrective action taken for an excursion) The auto-igniter system uses an electric arc ignition system which pulses continually and is equipped with a malfunction alann and remote notification system that alerts facility personnel if the auto ignition system fails to light the flame.
+An excursion is defined as any instance when auto-ignitor system malfunctions.
 Excursions outside of the indicator range will trigger an investigation, corrective action, and reporting, if necessary.
 Not more than three (3) excursions in any semi-annual reporting period.
-An excursion is defined as any instance when the flare is not lit.
+An excursion is defined as any instance when the flare is not combusting while vapors are routed to it.
+This will be determined by temperature readings.
 Excursions outside of the indicator range will trigger an investigation, corrective action, and reporting, if necessary.
 Not more than three (3) excursions in any semi-annual reporting period.